Lending By Wave: Everything Small Businesses Need To Know

 - Penalties or discounts for prepayment

-Although the loans may be a little on the pricey side, these loans are very fast and easy to qualify for.
+Although the loans might be a little on the pricey side, these loans are very fast and easy to qualify for.
 You won’t have to write up a business plan, gather a bunch of financial documents, or jump through hoops that business loans carry a reputation for requiring.

 Typically, potential borrowers can find out if they’re eligible for a loan within a few minutes and complete the full application within 48 hours.

-OnDeck Is Not the Only Lender That Integrates With Wave
+OnDeck Is Not The Only Lender That Integrates With Wave

 If you like the appeal of staying within the Wave ecosystem, but don’t like the products OnDeck offers (or don’t qualify), you still have other options.

 B2B businesses that process invoices may be interested in Fundbox, a fintech company that offers invoice financing services.
-This company integrates with Wave’s software, so if you need funds, you can request a loan at any time based off the value of one of your unpaid invoices if approved.
+This company integrates with Wave’s software, so if you need funds, you can request a loan at any time based on the value of one of your unpaid invoices if approved.
 For more information, read our full Fundbox review.

 Otherwise, Wave does not have specific partnerships with other lenders (to my knowledge).
-However, many of OnDeck’s competitors have similarly fast and easy online applications.
+However, many of OnDeck’s competitors have similarly quick and easy online applications.
 Before deciding on a lender, you can make some comparisons to ensure you’re getting the best deal.
 Head over to our Small Business Loan review category to find other reputable lenders you may be eligible for.